 Information on the German language skills to be proven can be found at Language requirements for study programs taught in German.

-According to § 1 (1), point 3 of Admissions Regulations of the University of Stuttgart for the master's degree program Electrical Engineering and Information Technology valid from WS 2017/2018, applicants will be required to upload to C@MPUS a proof of a working knowledge of the English language of at least level B1 according Common European Framework of Reference for Languages.
+According to § 1 (1), point 3 of Admissions Regulations of the University of Stuttgart for the master's degree program Electrical Engineering and Information Technology valid from WS 2017/2018, applicants will be required to upload to our C@MPUS application portal before the application deadline a proof of a working knowledge of the English language of at least level B1 according Common European Framework of Reference for Languages.

 If such proof cannot be provided, the following certificates will also be accepted: